 Horses need companions.
-They are herd animals and feel safer if they have there own kind to live with.
+They are herd animals and feel safer if they have their own kind to live with.
 In the wild, horses live in small herds or bands.
 There are leaders and followers and each horse has a place on the social ladder within the herd.
-Horses that are kept with other horses are less bored and less likely to indulge in destructive habits like stall walking, wood chewing and other things that are regarded as undesirable behaviors.
+Horses that are kept with other horses are less bored and less likely to indulge in destructive habits like stall walking, wood chewing and other abnormal repetitive behaviors.
 It's better physically and emotionally for your horse if he can be part of a herd, even if your horse spends part of its time in a stable.
-Owning other horses can be costly if you’ve really on budgeted for one.
-Just owning two horses means twice the hay, vaccination and farrier expenses, equipment and it can take a bit more time to care for two or more horses than one.
+Owning other horses can be costly if you’ve only budgeted for one.
+Just owning two horses means twice the hay and feed costs, vaccination, vet, and farrier expenses, and taking care of multiple horses takes more time.
 But when you can't afford to buy another horse, want other animals and perhaps won’t have space for them all, or just don’t want another horse, what can you do?
-Here are a few ideas:
+Here are a few ideas.

 If you have the space and time to take care of another horse, you can offer some sort of board.
 That way your pasture might make a little money to support your own horse while providing a buddy.
-Boarding can be time consuming too, not because looking after horses will take extra time, but because you also have to deal with the people that come with them.
-Not all human boarders are ‘good’ boarders.
-And, not all horses get along with other horses.
-Choose carefully if you are just boarding to provide your horse with companionship.
-Have boarders sign clean contracts and make sure everyone knows what the expectations are.
+Because not all horses get along with other horses, choose carefully if you are just boarding to provide your horse with companionship.
+Have boarders sign clear contracts and make sure everyone knows what the expectations are.

 Look For a Free Companion Horse

-Companion horses aren’t hard to come by.
+A companion horse may be just what you need.
 Contact a horse rescue, search online horse classifieds, or ask around for a free companion horse.
-Many people are glad to find good homes for unsound or older horses or horse that can't be used for some reason.
-This will solve two problems; give your horse company, and provide a loving home for a horse that may be running out of options.
+Many people are glad to find good homes for unsound or older horses that can't be ridden for some reason.
+This will solve two problems; give your horse company and provide a loving home for a horse that may be running out of options.
 Be aware that you may be getting a horse that needs extra care, so be sure you're able to look after a horse with special needs.
 Just because the initial price of a horse is low or zero doesn’t mean its upkeep will be free or cheap.

 Try to Find a Non-equine Friend